framer/salesforce-lightning.framerfx/README.md

 - Need to start Progress bar(s)
 - Visual picker for variant on radio?

-### Notes:
+### Notes

 - Removed Builder Header for first pass
 - Removed Filters for first pass
-- Removed Expression for first Pass
+- Removed Expression for first pass
-- Removed Menu for first Pass
+- Removed Menu for first pass
-- Removed Modal for first Pass
+- Removed Modal for first pass
-- Removed Page Header for first Pass, composed of multiple components
+- Removed Page Header for first pass, composed of multiple components
-- Removed Panel for first Pass, composed of multiple components
+- Removed Panel for first pass, composed of multiple components
+- Removed Setup Assistant for first pass, composed of multiple components